-5.18 The Council's borrowing strategy is prepared in accordance with the Code of Practice on Treasury Management in Local Authorities.
+5.23 The Council's borrowing strategy is prepared in accordance with the Code of Practice on Treasury Management in Local Authorities.
 The majority of the Council's borrowing, which is used to finance capital expenditure, comes from the Public Works Loan Board with the remainder from market bonds or other market lenders.
-Total borrowing in 2015/16 was £39m.
+Total borrowing in 2015/16 was £39m of which £26m replaced borrowing that matured in the year.
 This was undertaken using a mixture of long and short term borrowing to take advantage of available interest rates.
 Capital Expenditure is paid for by charging a proportion of the cost (principal) along with interest each year to the revenue account over the life of the asset.
 The current level of expenditure not yet repaid is the Capital Financing Requirement (CFR) of the Council, which at 31 March 2016 was £401.3M.
 This is in comparison to the net value of non current assets owned which was £1,008m.
 Further details on loans outstanding are provided at note 31.